 Hartnell is no longer the First Doctor – not by a long shot, and fundamentally contradicts the franchise philosophy.
 The Doctor is no longer some mysterious alien travelling the universe for fun and adventure, they’re now the most vital aspect of Time Lord civilisation and the lynchpin in their history.
 The philosophy and history of the show has been ignored by this single showrunner – and that’s why fans are upset.

-This raises a ton of plot issues.
-Why did Matt Smith’s doctor need more regenerations?
+This raises a ton of plot issues too.
+Why did Matt Smith’s Eleventh Doctor need more regenerations?
 Why was Ruth’s Tardis shaped like a Police Box?
-How does River Song work when it was previously confirmed that exposure to the Time Vortex could give you the ability to regenerate?
+How does River Song come to be when it was previously confirmed that exposure to the Time Vortex gives you the ability to regenerate?
 Why did Clara not uncover any of this when she jumped into the Doctor’s Timeline?
 Why would a young girl of colour, turn into a young Asian girl, an Asian boy, and a Black boy early on, before deciding to be a White guy for the next 1000+ years?
 Why did all the Time Lords just treat the doctor like he was just “some other guy” instead of revering him as a god or genesis to their race???

 … No doubt there’ll be more plot holes uncovered soon.